kchamling/QR-Code-Generator/README.md

 ## Acknowledgements

 This QR code generator uses the [QR Server API](https://www.qr-code-generator.com/) to generate QR codes.
+You can also check out the [QR Code Generator](https://kchamling.github.io/QR-Code-Generator/) by [kchamling](https://github.com/kchamling).

 ## License